your0mind/LoadImpactApp/README.md

 2. Find the title "Step 1: Turn on the Google Sheets API" and follow the steps described there
 3. In the end put your *credentials.json* file to the folder with the built-in application

-When you try to export results for the first time you will need to give permission to access to your Google Sheets docs in the opened browser tab
+When you try to export results for the first time you will need to give permission to access to your Google Sheets docs in the automatically opened browser tab